 One of the biggest changes seems to be for the first game's money-making side jobs, which are now overhauled with 8-bit graphics and gameplay.
 Travis can once again catch coconuts or try out burger-flipping.
 Side jobs do not unlock assassination gigs as they did in the first game; instead, there are "revenge missions", in which Travis hunts down Bishop's killers.
 Apart from treasure chests with cash in them, side jobs are the only way to make money in the second game.
 However, ranked matches no longer require "entrance fees"; money can be spent on clothes from the store "Airport 51", new beam katanas, and training at "Ryan's Gym".

-No More Heroes 2 combat is some of the most unique found in any 3rd person hack n' slash/beat em ups.
-It lends itself to several pedigrees by combining fast weapon combat with quick time finishing moves.
-All while adding stun techniques that allow for various professional wrestling maneuvers, and powered up states for Travis to perform instant kills and projectile attacks.
+No More Heroes 2 features the same waggle-based combat of the original game, while adding stun techniques that allow for various professional wrestling manoeuvres and powered up states for Travis to perform instant kills and projectile attacks.

 Also new to Desperate Struggle are more beam katana types that may be switched on the fly - including the red "peony," which extends as Travis' ecstasy gauge increases but takes longer to swing, as well as the pink "rose nasty", which are two shorter beam katanas that can be dual-wielded by Travis.
 More wrestling moves are also in the game, such as the gutwrench suplex and the spinning backdrop finisher.